mfinelli/recueil/IMPLEMENTATION.md

   risks serving a stale icon/thumbnail after a later re-capture changes what the URL resolves to.

+### PageDetail's write actions, and frontend logic tests

+- **`PageDetail.svelte`** now calls all four write endpoints it had been displaying data for read-only: tag add (`UpsertTag` + `AddPageTag`, source hardcoded `"manual"` server-side — the response doesn't even carry it, so the frontend's `TagCreated` type reflects that) and remove; collection add (offering only collections the page isn't already in) and remove; the `excluded_from_mirror` checkbox; and a per-capture language `<select>` populated from `GET /api/text-search-configs`, saving immediately on change.
+  All four update `page` optimistically from each write's own response rather than refetching the whole page afterward — a normal tradeoff for a single-user tool, not hardened against concurrent-editor conflicts.
+- **Frontend logic tests, started**: a new `"dashboard"` project in `vitest.config.js` (`environment: 'jsdom'`, the `svelte()` plugin so `.svelte.ts` compiles, and critically `resolve.conditions: ['browser']` — without it, `$state` resolves to Svelte's inert SSR runtime under plain Node rather than a live reactive signal, verified against Svelte's own testing docs rather than assumed). `jsdom` is now root `package.json`'s own devDependency too (previously only `extension/package.json`'s). `routes.ts`'s three guards became named exports specifically so they're directly testable, not just reachable through a mounted router. `session.svelte.ts`'s `sessionReady` fires its bootstrap fetch calls as a deliberate module-level side effect at import time — real for the app, awkward for tests, since a static import would race real network calls against a test's own mock; handled with `vi.resetModules()` + dynamic `import()` per test rather than changing that design.
+25 new tests (`api.test.ts`, `session.svelte.test.ts`, `routes.test.ts`), full suite now 326 (was 301).
+Scoped to logic only, not component rendering (`@testing-library/svelte`) — a separate, later decision.

 ### Still ahead

-Write actions against screens that already display their own data read-only: tag/collection editing, the `excluded_from_mirror` toggle, and language correction on `PageDetail`.
 The Manage Devices screen (the backend's been ready since earlier this phase).
 A real in-app reader view, rather than linking out to the raw archived HTML.
-Then `go:embed` wiring once the screen set feels reasonably complete, and the dashboard's actual visual design system (reconciling the extension's neutral paper/ink surface against the marketing site's ledger/brass/stamp accents — flagged during planning, still deliberately deferred).
+Then `go:embed` wiring once the screen set feels reasonably complete, and the dashboard's actual visual design system (reconciling the extension's neutral paper/ink surface against the marketing site's ledger/brass/stamp accents — flagged during planning, still deferred).